dmytro-chushko/nestjs-mysql-zenbittech/README.md

                   message: 'Text'
                 }
   ```
 - To recive list of stored messages use (method: GET) - https://nestjs-mysql-zenbittech.herokuapp.com/api/feedback.
+You will recive such responce:
   ```jsx
   "allFeedback": [
         {